James Treble: Design awards

 In 2013, Treble designed the Benton Home with Buildcraft Constructions, which achieves two Home Master Builders of Australia Excellence Awards.

 In 2016, again with Buildcraft Constructions, the Aurora Home won a Master Builders of Australia Excellence Award as well as the Hills Building and Design Award for Residential Interior Design.

 In 2019, Treble's work is finalist in six separate categories at the Housing Industry of Australia Awards and awarded three NSW winning positions with builders Eden Brae Homes (Best Display Home in its category) and Camelot Homes ([Best Spec Homes] and Best Kitchen in its category).

-In 2020, the house designed with Camelot Homes is also won the national title HIA Australian Spec Home of the Year.
+In 2020, the house designed with Camelot Homes also won the national title HIA Australian Spec Home of the Year.

 In 2021, two homes designed with Eden Brae Homes were awarded three Master Builders Excellence Awards including NSW Best Display Home Overall At the same event two more homes designed by Treble, this time with Buildcraft Constructions received the MBA Excellence Award in their category.

 In 2022, two of Treble's designed homes, both built by Eden Brae Homes, were awarded one Hunter Region HIA Excellence Award and one NSW MBA Excellence Award in their categories.